KevinCrossDCL/AGK-Examples/README.md

 # AGK-Examples
 A collection of mini AGK projects that I've created, some were created for no reason other than being curious.

+### Convert Material Icons To Subimages
+This script takes the downloaded Material Icons (you get them from here: https://github.com/google/material-design-icons/tree/master/png) and converts them to subimages so that you can easily load them in to your project.
+An example how to use them can be found in the Material Icons project mentioned below (which can also be found in this group of AGK examples)

+With this script you can convert all icons to subimages, or just a selection of icons that you want for your project.
+There's examples, and comments at the top of the script showing how to do this.

+The icons provided in the original repository are coloured black.
+This script inverts the colour so that they are saved as white.
+Having them white makes it easier to colour the icons however you want in your project.

 ### Material Icons
 This script contains all of the Material Icons converted for AGK use.
 There is a folder for each type i.e.: baseline, outlined, round, sharp, and twotone.